-Foster parents often feel tired and alone.
-Most families foster for less than a year, citing burnout and lack of support as the reason they stop.
+Families experiencing foster care often feel tired and alone.
+Most caregivers foster for less than a year, citing burnout and lack of support.
 At the same time, 85 percent of people who are not foster parents say they care about vulnerable children and want to help.

-Foster Village bridges this gap between foster families and caregivers and those who want to help, meeting practical needs and providing holistic support beyond the system.
+Foster Village bridges this gap between those experiencing foster care and those who want to help, meeting practical needs and providing holistic support beyond the system.

-We help do this through three main programs:
+We help to accomplish this through three main pillars:

 Equipping Caregivers With Support

 When a child is placed with a family, they often arrive with just the clothes on their back.
-At Foster Village resource centers, families and children can get clothing, new beds and infant gear, toiletries and other basic necessities – completely free, in a trauma-informed and developmentally appropriate home-like environment.
+At Foster Village resource centers, families and children can get clothing, new beds and car seats, toiletries and other basic necessities – completely free, in a trauma-informed, developmentally appropriate, and home-like environment.

 Connecting Families to Each Other

-As we care for the caregivers, foster families are sustained and generations of vulnerable children and families are empowered to overcome adversity.
+By caring for the caregivers and mobilizing an engaged community, we empower generations of vulnerable children and families to overcome adversity.

 “Foster Village goes above and beyond in their support to foster families, kinship families, and reunifying families!
 After welcoming a placement of three kids into our home in the middle of the night, Foster Village was on our doorstep the next day with clothes, car seats, backpacks, toys, and support!
 Time and time again, they helped meet the basic needs of kids in our home and provided support to us as caregivers.
 It takes a village to care for our communities most vulnerable children and Foster Village is on the front lines doing so!
 My family and I are forever marked by the support that Foster Village has given us as they continue to equip, connect, and advocate families and children!” - Tabatha